Robert Black (serial killer): Suspected victims

 Police believe that Black had committed more murders than the four for which he was convicted, with senior detectives believing the true number of victims he had killed to be at least eight.
-In July 1994, a meeting was convened between senior detectives from the six police forces involved in the nationwide manhunt for Black, and representatives from other UK forces with unsolved missing child and child murder cases.
+In July 1994, a meeting was convened between senior detectives from the six police forces involved in the nationwide manhunt for Black, and representatives from other British forces with unsolved missing child and child murder cases.
 The meeting assessed the evidence investigators had assembled to establish whether Black had killed other children.

 In 2008, the Crown Prosecution Service stated that insufficient evidence existed to charge Black with any further murders.
-Black has been linked to at least fourteen further child murders and disappearances across the UK, Ireland, and continental Europe committed between 1969 and 1989.
+Black has been linked to at least fourteen further child murders and disappearances in the UK, Ireland, France, Germany and the Netherlands, committed between 1969 and 1989.

 United Kingdom

 8 April 1969: April Fabb (13).
 Fabb was last seen cycling from Metton, Norfolk towards her sister's home in Roughton, Norfolk.
 Her bicycle was found in a field on the route she had taken, but her body has never been found.

 21 May 1973: Christine Markham (9).
 A Scunthorpe schoolgirl last seen walking to school.
 Her body has never been found.
 Black was questioned about potential involvement in her abduction in 2004, although police do not consider him a strong suspect in this case.

 19 August 1978: Genette Tate (13).
 Abducted while delivering newspapers in Aylesbeare, Devon.
 Her bicycle was found in a country lane by two girls she had spoken to minutes before, but her body has never been found.
 Black made numerous deliveries of posters to the south-west of England in 1978.
 At the time of Black's death, the Devon and Cornwall Police were due to submit a fresh file to the Crown Prosecution Service, seeking formal abduction and murder charges in relation to this case.

 28 July 1979: Suzanne Lawrence (14).
 Lawrence was last seen leaving her sister's home in Harold Hill, northeast London.
 Although her body has never been found, Lawrence's name was added to a list of Black's possible victims in July 1994.
 Her case has also been linked to Peter Tobin.

 16 June 1980: Patricia Morris (14).
 Disappeared from the grounds of her comprehensive school; her fully clothed body was found in Hounslow Heath two days after her disappearance.
 She had been strangled with a ligature, but had not been raped.
 Although Levi Bellfield has claimed to have murdered Morris, he was barely 12 years old at the time of her death, and police doubt he is the perpetrator.

 4 November 1981: Pamela Hastie (16).
 Her bludgeoned and strangled body was found in Rannoch Woods in Johnstone, Renfrewshire, in November 1981.
 Hastie had also been raped.
 One eyewitness was adamant he had seen a man matching Black's description running from the crime scene, but police do not believe Black was near Renfrewshire at the time of Hastie's murder.